Skip to main content

 • host: Enter the host that can be accessed by the account, percent (%) means to allow all host.

-Example: Create an account named tapdata.
+Example: Create an account named tapdata:

-CREATE USER 'tapdata'@'%' IDENTIFIED BY 'Tap@123456';
+CREATE USER 'tapdata'@'%' IDENTIFIED BY 'yourpasswd';

 1. Grant permissions to the account that we just created, we recommend setting more granular permissions control based on business needs.